kupl/PyTER/README.md

 ```

 It takes quite a long time.

-If you want to see only correct result, then change option of `-c` from "" to "p"
+The results of PyTER are stored in `./result/bugsinpy_total.result` and you can find detailed information about specific program in `./result/<project>-<id>.result`.

-The results of PyTER are stored in `./result/bugsinpy_total.result` and you can find detailed information about specific program in `./result/<program-number>.result`.
+This step contains all of PyTER's patch generation except for dynamic analysis: (1) Static Analysis, (2) Fault Localization, (3) Patch Generation.